The Last Death of Henry Morgan: Reception

 "The Last Death of Henry Morgan" premiered on ABC on May 5, 2015.
 Over 4.1 million people viewed the episode live.
 Among adults 18 to 49, the episode had a 1.1 rating and a 4 share; it tied the season finale of CBS's Person of Interest and beat Person of Interest in terms of the adults 18-34 and women 18-34 demographics.
 In addition, "The Last Death of Henry Morgan" matched Forever's own best ratings from December 2, 2014, in adult viewers 18-49.
 About 2.8 additional million viewers watched the episode within 7 days, bringing the episode's total number of viewers to 6.995 million viewers.

 Internationally, the episode performed very well.
 When "The Last Death of Henry Morgan" aired on June 16, 2015, in France, it and the previous episode averaged 6.1 million viewers, or 26.3% of the audience.
 The episode aired in Spain on September 2, 2015, and attracted 1.188 million viewers.
 It also had an audience share of 23.2%, the highest percentage of shares of the evening and late night broadcasts, which set a record for Antena 3 that evening.
-When the episode aired in Germany on September 28, 2015, it drew 1.98 million viewers and a 6.7 market share overall; among viewers between the ages of 14-49, it drew an audience of 1.07 million viewers and a 9.8 market share.
+When the episode aired in Germany on September 28, 2015, it drew 1.98 million viewers and a 6.7 market share overall; among viewers between the ages of 14 and 49, it drew an audience of 1.07 million viewers and a 9.8 market share.

 Critically, "The Last Death of Henry Morgan" generated positive reviews.
 In his "Critic's Corner" column, Robert Bianco of USA Today felt that the mention of Julius Caesar's assassination was unbelievable but liked the episode's ending and Noble's performance.
 Although Den of Geek's Billy Grifter found the condition of the dagger and the firing of the pistol unbelievable, he gave the rest of the episode a positive review, stating, "As conclusions go, Forever's finale wasn’t half bad, even though they really only gave themselves 42 minutes to wrap up lots of plot threads."
 Dahne, a staff writer for SpoilerTV gave the episode an A−, commenting that, as she had written her review after the series' cancellation, the cancellation was a deciding factor in grading the episode.
 As for the episode's storyline, she felt that the revenge storyline was more interesting than the possible revelation of Henry's immortality.
 Although they thought that the scene where the victim's friend was dying was disgusting and that Henry giving Adam the air embolism was cruel, Kate Aquillano, Marielou Mandle, and Pegah Rad of AfterBuzz TV generally liked the episode.
 Fans also liked the episode's ending.
 The episode's cliffhanger, Henry's possible revelation of his immortality to Jo, placed third in Entertainment Weekly's 2015 TV Season Finale Awards in the online poll's "Best Non-Romantic Cliffhanger" category; it received 14.92% of Entertainment Weekly readers' votes.